The Best Video Editing Software For YouTubers

 The Best Video Editors for YouTube Content Creation

 So what are the best software options (both free and paid) that you as a beginner should be aware of?
-He is our breakdown as well as the pros and cons of each:
+He is my breakdown as well as the pros and cons of each:

 You can put together different clips with modern transitions, text overlays and it also has a free library of music you can add to your videos.
 You can also export your videos at different frame rates depending on what you frame rate you set your iPhone too.